leegal1992/learningsteps-terraform/README.md

 ![Fixing the empty claim fields](./screenshots/37d-fix-empty-fields.png)

-*Adding the missing claim-mapping and whitelist-domain settings.*

-A fresh login attempt then completed successfully:
+After that a fresh login worked properly.

 ![Browser login success](./screenshots/37e-browser-login-success.png)

-*Real Entra ID login completes and the application loads normally under the identity gate.*

-#### Step 5: Re-test Day 2's WAF Now That Identity Is Layered On

-The same SQL injection payload from Day 2 was sent unauthenticated, and then again from the already-authenticated browser session:
+Last thing for this part was checking whether the WAF still mattered now that there was an identity gate too.
+I sent the same SQL injection payload from before, but without logging in first.

 ```powershell
 curl.exe -i "https://lee.westeurope.cloudapp.azure.com/entries?id=1+UNION+SELECT+*+FROM+users"